scoot-software/sms-android/README.md

-# sms-android
+# Scoot Media Streamer For Android
-The official Android app for Scoot Media Streamer.
+The official Scoot Media Streamer app for Android.